oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/layout_data.md

 Layout data
 -----------

 In most cases you need use the same layout to show different data.
-For example the same layout can be used to show different products.
+For example, the same layout can be used to show different products.
 To achieve this you need a way to get data and to bind them to layout elements.
-This topic describes what is the layout data and how to work with them.
+This topic describes what the layout data are and how to work with them.
 Please make sure that you are familiar with the [layout context](layout_context.md) before learning of the layout data.

 Data providers types
 --------------------

-There is two way how to provide data for layouts:
+There are two ways how to provide data for layouts:

-- put it to `data` collection of the [layout context](../../../../Component/Layout/ContextInterface.php).
+- Add them to `data` collection of the [layout context](../../../../Component/Layout/ContextInterface.php).
 This method can be used for page specific data or the data retrieved from the HTTP request.
-- create standalone data provider.
+- Create standalone data provider.
 This method is useful if some data is used on many pages and the data source is a database, HTTP session, external web service, etc.

 Using the layout context as data provider
 -----------------------------------------